ZSU-37: Description

 The ZSU-37 SPAAG was based on the chassis of the SU-76M, on which it was mounted an open-top turret armed with one 37 mm 61-K mod.
 1939 anti-aircraft autocannon.
 The vehicle was equipped with an automatic sight of the distance-type with two collimators, a stereo range finder with a 1-meter base, a 12RT-3 radio, a TPU-3F intercom system and mechanical aiming mechanisms with two rates of angular motion for adequate speed and smoothness of aiming (the traverse mechanism had a foot switch of rates).

 The crew consisted of six men: a driver, an aimer for azimuth, an aimer for elevation, a sight adjuster for target speed and range, a sight adjuster for target course and dive angle, and a loader.

 The ZSU-37 was based on the SU-76M because it also shared its technical drawbacks and advantages, the most discussed of which was the open-top turret.
 To protect the crew from rain and snow the gun compartment could be covered with tarpaulin, however the gun could not be fully elevated when this was done.
 The open turret had advantages, such as high elevation angle, excellent visibility for the gunners and no need for ventilation.
 Light and manoeuvrable, the ZSU-37 was considered quite an effective SPAAG in the mid-1940s.
 However, it had insufficient off-road capabilities to accompany medium and heavy tanks in difficult terrain.

 Ammunition consisted of 320 armour-piercing, fragmentation incendiary and fragmentation rounds (all with tracers).
 130 rounds were in 5-round clips and 190 rounds were loose without clips.
-Armour-piercing composite rounds could be used against enemy heavy tanks.
+Armour-piercing composite rounds could be used against enemy light tanks.
 Muzzle velocity was between 890 and 920 m/s depending on projectile type, the armour-piercing shell weighed 0.785 kg, fragmentation shells weighed 0.732 kg.
 The autocannon could be depressed and elevated manually between -5° and +85°.
 Cyclic rate of fire was 120 to 130 rounds per minute while the practical rate of fire was about 50 to 60 rounds per minute.
 Maximum combat vertical fire was 2,500 m while the maximum vertical range was 6,500 m.

 The vehicle could cross 0.67 m high vertical obstacles, 2 m wide trenches, ford 0.9 m deep water obstacles and climb 25° gradients.
 Transmission and undercarriage were identical to those of the SU-76M SPG.
 The engine was also the same but forced from 140 hp on SU-76M to 160 hp - a GAZ-203 which consisted of two tandem GAZ-202 6-cylinder row liquid-cooled gasoline engines, each producing 80 hp (63 kWt) at 3600 rpm.